-The EHRI Preparatory Phase (EHRI-PP) project is currently preparing all the necessary legal, financial and strategic documents required to establish an ERIC, including the formal application to the European Commission (EC).
-At the same time, it negotiates firm commitments from prospective founding member countries of EHRI-ERIC.
-It has established a Board of Governmental Representatives (BGR), composed of representatives from relevant ministries and funding bodies from all those countries that have shown a serious interest in supporting EHRI long-term.
+The EHRI Implementation Phase (EHRI-IP) project is currently implementing the legal, financial, operational and strategic requirements to establish an ERIC.
+This included the formal application to the European Commission (EC) to set up an ERIC, which was submitted by the Dutch government in July 2024.
+At the same time, it continues to grow the membership of the future EHRI-ERIC by reaching out to other countries that might want to join EHRI in the future.
+EHRI has established an interim General Assembly (iGA), composed of representatives from relevant ministries and funding bodies from all those countries that are already fully committed to supporting EHRI long-term.
+The iGA will transform into the General Assembly once the ERIC status is granted.